BANKONPYTHAI/qubic-dev-kit/docs/GUIDE.md

 sudo ./testnet_setup.sh
 ```
 This script will:
-✅ Install all required software (VirtualBox, Docker, build tools).
+✅ Install all required software (VirtualBox, Docker, build tools)<br /><br />
-✅ Clone the necessary Qubic source code repositories.
+✅ Clone the necessary Qubic source code repositories<br /><br />
-✅ Compile the qubic-cli and qlogging tools.
+✅ Compile the qubic-cli and qlogging tools<br /><br />
-✅ Download and prepare the testnet virtual hard disk (VHD).
+✅ Download and prepare the testnet virtual hard disk (VHD)<br /><br />
-✅ Automatically configure and launch your testnet node in VirtualBox.
+✅ Automatically configure and launch your testnet node in VirtualBox<br /><br />
-🖥️ Using Your Deployed Testnet Environment
+# 🖥️ Using Your Deployed Testnet Environment
 Once the script finishes, your testnet node is already running in the background.
-Here’s how to interact with it.
+Here’s how to interact with it<br /><br />
-Monitoring Your Node with qlogging
+# Monitoring Your Node with qlogging
 The most important tool for debugging is qlogging, which shows a real-time feed of transactions and events on your node.
 To start monitoring, run the following command from your host machine's terminal:
 ```bash